 Compensation Committee.
 At a meeting of the Board held on March 6, 2014, the Board established a compensation committee.
 The members of the compensation committee are Mr. Mahoney, Ms. Sarsynski and Mr. Bottiglieri, each of whom is independent for purposes of the 1940 Act and the NASDAQ corporate governance rules.
 Mr. Mahoney serves as Chairman of the compensation committee.
-The compensation committee's oversight responsibilities include determining or recommending to the Board the compensation, if any, of our Chief Executive Officer and all other executive officers and the compensation of the independent members of the Board.
+The compensation committee's oversight responsibilities include determining or recommending to the Board, the compensation, if any, of our Chief Executive Officer and all other executive officers.
 Currently none of our executive officers are compensated by us and, as a result, the compensation committee does not produce and/or review a report on executive compensation practices.
 So long as we are externally managed and no compensation is paid by us to our officers, the compensation committee shall only be required to confirm that no compensation has been paid by us to our officers and, if so required under any administrative or similar agreement, that we have reimbursed the external manager for the percentage allocation of officers' compensation determined by the Board or a committee thereof.
 The compensation committee may rely on the determination of the Board or of the audit committee with respect to any such expense allocation.
 The compensation committee has adopted a written compensation committee charter that is available on the Company's website www.horizontechnologyfinancecorp.com.
-For the year ended December 31, 2014, the compensation committee met one time.
+As the compensation committee was created on March 6, 2014, the compensation committee did not meet during the year ended December 31, 2013.